yuuues/ServerStatus/README.md

 1. Create a database with a user.
 2. Import the servers.sql file in in the /sql/ folder, to populate the database.
 3. Configure /config/ky-config.php with the database and user information.
+4. Execute "composer update"
-4. Copy uptime.php to any server you want to monitor.
+5. Copy uptime.php to any server you want to monitor.
 This needs to be publicly accessible.
-5. Enter to /admin and use the credentials: nyah@nyah.com ; 1234
+6. Enter to /admin and use the credentials: nyah@nyah.com ; 1234

 Requirements
 ============